French presidential hopefuls seek momentum in regional election run-offs | Politics

 French presidential hopefuls seek momentum in regional election run-offs

+Last Sunday's first round proved dire for President Emmanuel Macron, whose party is on course to win none of France's 13 regions, but was also disappointing for far-right leader Marine Le Pen.
+A surprise factor of these elections has been the record abstention rate, which makes the contests particularly hard to predict for pollsters.

-France holds run-offs for regional elections on Sunday that could shift the balance between political heavyweights vying for pole position in next year's presidential race.
-Last Sunday's first-round proved dire for President Emmanuel Macron, whose party is on course to win none of France's 13 mainland regions, but was also disappointing for far-right leader Marine Le Pen.
+France voted in run-offs for regional elections on Sunday that could give the far-right its first regional powerbase and shift the balance between political heavyweights vying for pole position in next year's presidential race.
+Last Sunday's first round proved dire for President Emmanuel Macron, whose party is on course to win none of France's 13 regions, but was also disappointing for far-right leader Marine Le Pen.

-One surprise factor of these elections is the record abstention rate, which makes the contests particularly hard to predict for pollsters.
-On Sunday, only 12.66% of voters had turned out to vote by midday, only slightly up from last week.
+A surprise factor of these elections has been the record abstention rate, which makes the contests particularly hard to predict for pollsters.
+On Sunday, only 27.89% of voters had turned out to vote by 5 pm (1500 GMT), down from 50.54% in 2015.
 "I have no intention whatsoever to go and vote today, simply because I've lost faith in our politicians," Parisian Jean-Jacques told Reuters TV while strolling on one of the River Seine's bridges.

-But others were galvanised by news of the low turnout so far.
+But others were galvanised by news of last Sunday's low turnout.
 "I didn't vote last week, but the abstention rate was a bit of a wake-up call, and so I decided to come and vote today instead of staying at home or going for a walk, because it is important," said 38-year old lawyer Masing Coulibaly.
-Amid massive abstention, Le Pen's party only came top in one region, Provence in the southeast, belying opinion polls projecting it would come first in six.
+In the first round, Le Pen's party fell short of poll predictions, coming top in just one region, Provence-Alpes-Cote d'Azur in the southeast.

-Instead, the traditional centre-right conservatives, which had been decimated by Macron in the 2017 presidential and legislative elections, staged a surprise comeback.
+Meanwhile, the traditional centre-right, decimated by Macron in the 2017 presidential and legislative elections, staged a surprise comeback.
 A trio of its top members, all former ministers and currently at the helm of some of France's most populous regions, are running for re-election this Sunday, which they hope will give them a springboard for the 2022 presidential race.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)